I audited

 3. Per keyboard-hour output

 What most people mean by "output multiplier."
 Per hour I'm at the keyboard, how many human-work-equivalent hours come out, including the agents running in parallel.
-This is the one that's hardest to argue with.
+This is the one I trust most.

 What I shipped,